 - Who performs the procedure?

-A skilled neurosurgeon, who is trained in cerebro vascular neurosurgery performs the surgical clipping.
+A skilled Neurosurgeon in Bangalore, who is trained in cerebro vascular neurosurgery performs the surgical clipping.
 Cerebrovascular surgery is a sub speciality of neurosurgery.
 Inquire about your surgeon’s training, especially if your situation is complicated.

 - What happens before surgery?